22/09 6:30 PM

 We'll just have to wait and see which team gets to lift the trophy as European champions in Berlin in July 2024, but you can expect plenty of twists and turns along the way.

-England, runners-up last time, will be eager to win their first major tournament since 1966 - non more so than their captain and all-time record goalscorer, Harry Kane.
+England, runners-up last time, will be eager to win their first major tournament since 1966 - non more so than their captain and all-time record goalscorer, Harry Kane, now of Bayern.

-France will be confident of going far in the tournament after narrowly missing out on lifting the 2022 World Cup despite a Kilian Mbappe hat-trick in the final.
+France will be confident of going far in the tournament after narrowly missing out on lifting the 2022 World Cup, despite a Kylian Mbappé hat-trick in the final.

 Spain, featuring Leipzig's Dani Olmo, have a strong recent record in the tournament.

 Level with Spain as the most successful side in European Championship history with three tournament wins are Germany.
-They will be hoping to give their country something to cheer, with massive young talents like Bayern Munich's Jamal Musiala and Bayer Leverkusen's Florian Wirtz poised to light up the event.
+They will be hoping to give their country something to cheer, with massive young talents like Bayern's Jamal Musiala and Bayer Leverkusen's Florian Wirtz poised to light up the event.